 Park Day School relies on the School and Student Services by NAIS (SSS), supporting documents, and our financial assistance policies to determine each applicant’s demonstrated financial need.
 Many factors are considered when determining a grant amount, including income, assets, liabilities, family size, tuition obligations, and more.
-While Park Day School has a generous financial assistance program (more than $1.3 million was awarded this year), each year we receive requests in excess of available funds.
+While Park Day School has a generous financial assistance program, each year we receive requests in excess of available funds.
 Financial assistance awards do not need to be repaid.
 Funding for the financial assistance program is 100% school-based; Park Day School receives no government funding.

 Q. I still have questions about financial assistance.
 Whom should I contact?